Getting Rid of Spider Mites

 Use a vacuum cleaner

-Perfect for a single Pot for Pot, get a handheld vacuum cleaner and pass it over the top and underside of all leaves of your plants.
+Perfect for a single a Pot for Pot, get a handheld vacuum cleaner and pass it over the top and underside of all leaves of your plants.
 Carefully transfer the contents of the vacuum bag into a plastic container that you can seal, and then put that sealed container in your freezer.
 The extreme cold will kill all the spider mites, and you simply throw the bag in the trash.
 The key advantage of this method is that all the lifecycle stages (from eggs to nymphs and adults) of the spider mites will be targeted by the vacuum cleaner.

 Prepare homemade killing solutions